Emergency Dispatch Schools

 Emergency dispatchers are the first line of communication between the public and emergency response teams.
 Usually, you would be responsible for identifying what a caller needs, assessing and prioritizing the importance of those needs and then dispatching the appropriate type and numbers of responders to the scene.
 Many dispatchers work long hours.
 Some dispatchers work in a team.

 What are my Job Prospects?

-The demand for emergency dispatchers is expected to grow 18% between 2008 and 2018, according to the U.S. Bureau of Labor Statistics (BLS).
-This rate of growth is faster than average because of the high rate of turnover in the field.
-Also according to the BLS, in May 2011 emergency dispatchers earned a median income of $35,370 (www.bls.gov).
+The demand for police, fire, and ambulance dispatchers is expected to increase 6% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Also according to the BLS, in May 2018 police, fire, and ambulance dispatchers earned a median income of $40,660.

 Although many employers provide on-the-job training, some may require certification.
-The National Academies of Emergency Dispatch offers certification as an Emergency Medical, Fire or Police Dispatcher (www.naemd.org).
+The National Academies of Emergency Dispatch offers certification as an Emergency Medical, Fire or Police Dispatcher.

 Emergency dispatchers can choose from certificate/certification programs and associate's degrees.
 It all depends on the field of work you're considering for employment.